Skip to Content

 What Color Are Bay Foals Born?

-Bay foal with foal fringes before baby horses change color to adult coat
+Bay foal with light-colored lower legs and foal fringes — baby horses change color as black leg points emerge after the first shed

 Notice the light-colored legs on this bay foal.
 The signature black leg points won’t appear until after the first shed.